 With both polar bears and seals dying from starvation and drowning in record numbers, the animal life at the Arctic Circle could be changed forever.

-For more information on polar bears, baby seals and global warming, look over the links on the next page.
+For more information on polar bears, baby seals and global warming, look over the links below.